chuvalab/dashboard/README.md

 ## Future work
 * Addapt and extend visualizations and functionality according to end user feedback and our own initiative.
 A few examples
   * User can add annotation to the heatmaps
-  * User can download output (images, tables)
+  * User can download output (images, other output)
-  * Save the output to a database
+  * Save input and output to a database
 * Code modular, easy to maintain and test as much as possible.
-Good coding practices!
+In short, good coding practices!
 * Addapt and extend visualizations and functionality according to end user feedback and our own initiative
 * Part of a bigger project, important we